-If you like the overhead press, then using light weight is really beneficial.
-If you like weight-bearing and putting your hands a chair, counter, or on the ground, these are great general upper body exercises.
+If you like the overhead press, then using lightweight is really beneficial.
+If you like weight-bearing and putting your hands on a chair, counter, or on the ground, these are great general upper body exercises.
 More importantly, they all use the same movement pattern, which is putting weight on your arms.
 When you're doing these exercises, make sure that your shoulders, wrists, and neck are not stressed.

 1.)
 My rheumatoid arthritis is acting up and I’m trying everything I can to feel good again.
 Watching and moving with you should help a little. – Ernestine Richardson

 Answer: With rheumatoid arthritis, you want to move easily and gently.
 Start with something really small.
-We recommend putting a wrapped up towel or facecloth in your hands because that actually acts as a base of support.
+We recommend putting a wrapped-up towel or facecloth in your hands because that actually acts as a base of support.
 When you have something in your hand, it is an automatic pattern that gets generated just below your conscious control and it starts to enact a straightening pattern or reaching pattern in your arm.
 If you have something in your hand, even a little bit of load is almost sometimes easier to do.
-When starting to work on upper body strengthening, we always recommend putting something in your hands, whether it's a small weight, canned food or a rolled-up facecloth.
+When starting to work on upper body strengthening, we always recommend putting something in your hands, whether it's a small weight, canned food, or a rolled-up facecloth.
 Start doing 5 to 10 repetitions on each side.

 2.)
 How long until we notice results.
 Should we do these daily? – Karen

 Answer: When you are doing resistive exercises, you're not going to notice huge changes until about 2 to 3 weeks.
 These exercises are pretty light, so you can do them every day.
 If you feel pretty good the day after exercising, then you can do it again.
 If you already feel tired or you start to feel soreness in your muscles, then give yourself a day off and do the exercises on alternate days.
 Give your muscles at least three weeks to adapt and get stronger because muscles change slowly over time.
 As your muscles adapt, you want to keep challenging them so that you don't plateau.
-To progress, increase the weights you are using or increase the number or repetitions you are completing.
-Regular use of your muscles are the key to success.
+To progress, increase the weights you are using or increase the number of repetitions you are completing.
+Regular use of your muscles is the key to success.